EvaPanou/Applied-Bioinformatics-Thesis/[07] LIMMA_DE_analysis/DE_Analysis/B_Temporal_adjacent/README.md

 4. **Temporal pattern:** The lack of reversal to a healthy-like profile postpartum indicates **persistent immune dysregulation** after delivery.

 5. **Biological meaning:** These within-SLE changes may correspond to **flare modulation or treatment response**, but the underlying interferon signature remains consistent.

----

-## How to use these results

-- Combine these temporal DEGs with the `A_SLE_vs_Healthy` contrasts to separate **disease-specific effects** from **time-driven physiological effects**.

-- Visualize overlaps using **UpSet plots** or **heatmaps** to reveal which genes fluctuate only in SLE.

-- Use these DEGs to explore **longitudinal biomarker stability**, or as input for **time-series machine learning**.

-- Focus follow-up enrichment on SLE contrasts with larger DEG counts (e.g., late vs early or postpartum vs late pregnancy).

----

-## Thesis discussion points

-- Healthy pregnancies maintain transcriptomic homeostasis; SLE shows moderate dynamic regulation but no normalization to healthy levels.

-- These results support the concept of **pregnancy as a physiological stress test** revealing immune inflexibility in SLE.

-- Combined with the constant interferon activity from the `A_` contrasts, these findings imply that SLE disease activity is **chronic and resistant to gestational immunomodulation**.